- Limit Orders

 Click for the Announcment No: 2020/58

-In accordance with Capital Market Board's decisions, a measures system (i.e. Volatility Based Measures System) has been commissioned in order to ensure that the shares in Borsa İstanbul Equity Market are traded in a fair and reliable manner and to protect investors from the risks arising from extreme volatility.
-Within this framework, if predetermined conditions are met, the measures given below are taken in the given order.
+In accordance with the decisions of the Capital Markets Board, the Volatility Based Measures System is implemented in order to ensure that the shares in the Equity Market are traded in a fair and reliable manner and to protect investors from the risks associated with extreme volatility.
+In this context, if necessary conditions arise, the following measures are implemented gradually, beginning with the first measure that is not implemented as a result of the trading principles of the share.

-1) “Prohibition of Short Selling and Margin Trading” for a period of 15 days.
+1. “Prohibition of Short Selling and Margin Trading” as the first stage measure for 1 month

 Market making is such an activity, that liquidity is targeted in a capital market instrument by giving double-sided continuous quotation (price and quantity), using an account or accounts defined for this purpose, at the appointed capital markets instruments by a member.